paulscherrerinstitute/tomorec/README.md

 # 3 - CREATE TOMOREC KERNEL
-There are two ways to accomplish the creation of the Tomorec analsysis kerel:
+There are two ways to accomplish the creation of the Tomorec analysis kernel:
-* Either create it using conda in a running JuptyerLab session
+* Either create it using conda in a running JuptyerLab session [section 3.1](#31---create-tomorec-kernel-in-jupyterlab-session)
-* Or build a docker iamge that contains JupyterLab and the Tomorec kernel and run this locally.
+* Or build a docker iamge that contains JupyterLab and the Tomorec kernel and run this locally [seciotn 3.2](#32---create-tomorec-kernel-and-docker-image)

 ## 3.1 - CREATE TOMOREC KERNEL IN JUPYTERLAB SESSION